venkateshdaram434/KeyBox-OpenShift/README.md

 KeyBox-OpenShift
 ======
-A web-based SSH console for OpenShift
+A web-based SSH console for applications in an OpenShift domain.

 Prerequisites
 -------------